 The mission of the National Forum of State Nursing Workforce Centers (National Forum) is to lead a network of experts dedicated to ensuring a robust nursing workforce.
 Through state level organizations or associations, the National Forum convenes nursing workforce efforts with the goal to optimize high-quality healthcare and to ensure that this high-quality healthcare is available to all people in every state.
-Currently, the Forum has 47 state representative susbcribers and over 100 associate subscribers.
+Currently, the Forum has 48 state representative susbcribers.
+Some of these states have just started building their centers and some are unfunded.
+Twelve states have started the process and/or established centers in the last 5 years.